tutao/tutanota/README.md

 ## Building and running your own Tutanota (new beta) web client

 You can build your own Tutanota client and run it locally.
 Remember that you have to update your Tutanota client on your own.
-If you prefer the auto-update feature, you can use the official version at https://mail.tutanota.com
+If you prefer the auto-update feature, you can use the official [mail](https://mail.tutanota.com) client.

 #### Pre-requisites:
 * An up-to-date version of Git is installed